ipfs-inactive/research/OPEN_PROBLEMS/PRESERVE_USER_PRIVACY.md

 ## Description

-The Web 2.0 and its centralized infrastructure fail to protect users' privacy when they exchange data with other users.
-This can happen in one of two ways, either by simply transferring/storing the data unencrypted or by pattern analysis of access which can reveal interest and intent.
+The Web 2.0 and uses by default a centralized infrastructure design that fails to protect users' privacy.
+Some of the common patterns that we see making users vulnerable are: when data is not encrypted, both at rest and while transfering; users interactions with services leaks their intent, which creates the opportunity for a pattern analysis attack.

 In the Web 3.0, the dWeb, users get the ability to share data with other peers without using an intermediary, however, a complete solution is still missing that can prevent users leaking what data they are serving and fetching through sidechannels/pattern analysis (e.g. When searches are made, either through a search engine or simply by searching for the blocks in a Distributed Hash Table).